Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Model

-Equivalent figures for the other objects are not included for the sake of space, but are available \href{https://github.com/sebtiburzio/PAC_model_matlab/blob/main/appendices/Appendices.pdf}{\textit{here}}.
-The results show that the static equilibrium model provides quite an accurate estimate for the endpoint position in the range $\frac{-3\pi}{4} < \phi < \frac{3\pi}{4}$ for all object types, with an error below 0.05m in almost all cases.
+The error between the measured and modeled object end effector position, $\Delta p_{\mathrm{e}}$, and relative error $\Delta p_{\mathrm{e}}/L$, are plotted against the angle $\phi$ in Fig. \ref{fig:static_endpt_error_plot} for the each object, providing a measure of the modeling accuracy.
+The results show that the static equilibrium model provides quite an accurate estimate for the endpoint position in the range $\frac{-3\pi}{4} < \phi < \frac{3\pi}{4}$ for all object types, with an error below 0.05m (8\%) in almost all cases.
 Up to $\phi = \pm \pi$, most types continue to only suffer relatively mild deterioration in accuracy, with some notable exceptions.
 Most egregiously, OB4 and OB6 display a sudden spike in error for $\phi < \frac{-3\pi}{4}$; on closer inspection, the model with these properties is no longer multi-stable at this point, with the sole equilibrium point biased to the right-hand side of the $xy$ plane due to the offset curvature.
+This result shows that the in-plane assumption holds for a large range of end effector angles.
+It also highlights the effect out-of-plane motion of the object has on positioning accuracy.
+Larger out-of-plane movement is seen at higher angles of $\phi$, due to the gravitational forces no longer keeping a sufficient proportion of the object mass below the grasp point, removing this stabilizing effect.

 Another limitation of the model is highlighted by OB5, with its worst-case combination of length, stiffness, and endpoint mass resulting in high curvature near the base followed by straightening out along the length.
-The affine curvature model cannot describe this over a single segment.
+The affine curvature model cannot accurately describe this over a single segment, as will be shown later.